Catapult Education™ Speakers Bureau

 • The difference between adhesive bonding and conventional cementation

 The clinical application of flowable composites has increased significantly over the last several years.
-This webinar will discuss the reasons for this including increases in strength and decreases in polymerization shrinkage and stress.
+This course will discuss the reasons for this including increases in strength and decreases in polymerization shrinkage and stress.
 Furthermore, a through discussion will include the benefits and versatility of flowable composites and why their use can make everyday dentistry faster, easier, and more efficient.

 Learning Objectives: